Copilot 365 in Teams Meetings – To Transcribe or Not?

 With Copilot enabled and running in the meeting, the transcript is used as the source for the AI’s “understanding” of what the meeting content is about.
 After the meeting, as the transcript remains, Copilot can be used to still ask questions about the meeting.

 As mentioned above, for the transcript to exist and Copilot to reason over it, Copilot needs to be started ideally as the meeting starts, but this is not automatic.
 If Copilot is not started, the transcript is not started, and later on if Copilot is started, the earlier content is not available for “meeting notes”, “unanswered questions” and other prompts to Copilot that might be made.
+Note that recurring meetings where Copilot was turned on in an earlier meeting will have Copilot enabled by default in new meetings.

 The language of the users is requested